Last Updated: February 9, 2026

 Method 3: Workspace ONE UEM Drop-Ship Provisioning OFFLINE

-Workspace ONE UEM Drop-Ship Provisioning (DSP) Offline is the process most customers choose.
+Workspace ONE UEM Drop-Ship Provisioning (DSP) Offline is another option to consider.
 A brief history lesson: this method went to market under the name “Dell Factory Provisioning” and was then renamed to “Factory Provisioning” before settling on its current name “DSP Offline.”

-DSP Offline provisions a Windows device using a customer created unattend.xml and .PPKG file (created in the Workspace ONE UEM Console).
+DSP Offline provisions a Windows device using a customer created unattend.xml and .PPKG file.
+This is done using the Workspace ONE UEM Console.
 The unattend.xml includes the domain model to be used and the .PPKG contains all of the applications that need to be installed on the device.
 These two files are sent to whatever entity is responsible for provisioning the device.

 A key detail about the .PPKG is that it is a point-in-time snapshot of the applications.
 There is no method to update the applications except to generate a new .PPKG.
 Compare the use of the .PPKG to the DSP ONLINE workflow (where applications are installed directly from the UEM Console and no .PPKG is involved) and it starts to make sense why the process is named DSP OFFLINE.